THE NEW COVENANT PRIESTS (Part 2)

 Similarly, believers today as the New Covenant priests are expected to come before the LORD, not just for their sake, but for the sake of others, to intercede for them.

-Paul admonishes the believers to discharge their responsibility towards all men in 1 Timothy 2:
+Paul admonishes the believers to discharge their responsibility as priests towards all men.

 1 Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men,